AdobeDocs/experience-manager-cloud-service.en/help/forms/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 Adaptive forms and corresponding document of record templates can evolve over the period of time.
 You can choose to add, remove, or modify fields to an Adaptive Form or a Document of Record template.

-When you make changes to a Document of Record template and upload the changed Document of Record template to AEM Forms, the Adaptive Forms editor automatically detects the changed bindings and informs you about the adaptive form components that require new bindings.
+When you change a Document of Record template and upload the changed Document of Record template to AEM Forms, the Adaptive Forms editor automatically detects the changed bindings and informs you about the adaptive form components that require new bindings.
 It lets you make incremental updates to a Document of Record template.

 For example, an Organization, *We.Retail*, has an AcroForm-based Document of Record template, *we-retail-invoice.pdf*.
 The template looks like the following: